SECTION I. KEY BUSINESS AND HUMAN RIGHTS DOCUMENTS

 Court Decisions

 - Charter litigation regarding labour rights.
 Canada has a robust judicial system and a well-developed labour rights regime, with rights to collective bargaining enforced by Supreme Court of Canada jurisprudence.
-The recent 2015 trilogy of Supreme Court decisions affirmed that the right to strike is a constitutionally protected right under the guarantee of freedom of association in section 2(d) of the Canadian Charter of Rights and Freedoms:
+The 2015 trilogy of Supreme Court decisions affirmed that the right to strike is a constitutionally protected right under the guarantee of freedom of association in section 2(d) of the Canadian Charter of Rights and Freedoms:

 - Mounted Police Association of Ontario v.
 Canada (Attorney General), 2015 SCC 1